USCGC Acushnet (WMEC-167): North East and International Ice Patrol Service - 1946 to 1968

 The fall of 1967 took Acushnet south, where the cutter rescued a Cuban refugee from a distressed 17 ft pleasure craft 50 nmi south of Key West, Florida.

 Redesignated as an oceanographic ship - 1968 to 1971

 Redesignated an oceanographic ship, WAGO-167, on July 8, 1968, and assigned to oceanographic, meteorological, and polar operations, she commenced duties as a research support ship.
 During fiscal year 1970, she underwent conversion during which alterations were made to her hull and scientific equipment, and research and storage spaces were added at a shipyard in San Diego, California.

 As part of the National Data Buoy Project of NOAA Acushnet spent three years attached to the Office of Naval Research and the Scripps Oceanographic Institute in San Diego, California.
-Her primary mission on eleven extended deployments through June 1971, the cutter aided in positioning buoys.
-While serving as a WAGO, Acushnet assisted in only one rescue case a medevac in 1970.
+Her primary mission on eleven extended deployments to June 1971, the cutter aided in positioning buoys.
+While serving as a WAGO, Acushnet assisted in one rescue, a medevac in 1970.